michalkwojtas/nt2017/wp-content/plugins/dynamic-featured-image/readme.txt

 * Fixed some minor issues.

 == Upgrade Notice ==
+= 3.6.5 =
+* Some enhancements, feature and bug fixes.

 = 3.6.1 =
 * Remove short array syntax to support php <= 5.4.